masbagal/musings/src/posts/20250805-sit-do-nothing.md

 Modern life is very busy.
 Even after I moved back to my hometown, it still feels very busy.
 (I can't imagine if I were still in Jakarta, which has become even more chaotic nowadays.)

-Working, taking care of my daughter, trying to learn things for personal or career gain, and fitting into society—it has no end.
+Working, taking care of my daughter, trying to learn things for personal or career gain, and fitting into society. **It has no end**.

 Today I found this beautifully simple web app: [https://sit.sonnet.io/](https://sit.sonnet.io/)